Empress Zhangsun

-Empress Zhangsun (長孫皇后, personal name unknown, presumably Wugou (無垢) (15 March 601 – 28 July 636), formally Empress Wendeshunsheng (文德順聖皇后, literally "the civil, virtuous, serene, and holy empress") or, in short, Empress Wende (文德皇后), was a Chinese essayist and an empress of the Chinese Tang dynasty.
+Empress Zhangsun (長孫皇后, personal name unknown, presumably Wugou (無垢)) (15 March 601 (Note: Empress Zhangsun's biography in Old Book of Tang indicate that she was 36 (by East Asian reckoning) when she died.
+Thus, her birth year should be 601 (first year of the Renshou era of the reign of Emperor Wen of Sui).
+Separately, the Tang Hui Yao recorded that on the sixth day of the second month of the first year of the Longshuo era of Tang Gaozong's reign, the Court of Imperial Sacrifices was ordered to stop practising their music for six days, as it was an anniversary related to Empress Zhangsun.
+Since Empress Zhangsun's death date was recorded, this anniversary should then be referring to her birthday.
+The sixth day of the second month of the first year of the Renshou era corresponds to 15 Mar 601 in the Julian calendar.) – 28 July 636 (Note: The Zizhi Tongjian recorded that Zhangsun died on the jimao day in the sixth month of the tenth year of the Zhenguan era of Tang Taizong's reign.
+This date corresponds to 28 Jul 636 in the Julian calendar.
+Emperor Taizong's biographies in both Books of Tang also recorded the same death date.)), formally Empress Wendeshunsheng (文德順聖皇后, literally "the civil, virtuous, serene, and holy empress") or, in short, Empress Wende (文德皇后), was a Chinese essayist and an empress of the Chinese Tang dynasty.
 She was the wife of Emperor Taizong and the mother of Emperor Gaozong.
 She was well educated, and her ancestors were of Xianbei ethnicity.
 Their original surname was Tuoba, later changed to Zhangsun.
 During her tenure as empress, she served as a loyal assistant and honest advisor to her husband, Emperor Taizong.